Statement of Nondiscrimination

 Open captions are available for select IMAX films.
 Please contact us to arrange for film captioning.
 At least 1 day’s notice is requested to arrange captioning.

 The Davis Planetarium is wheelchair accessible.
 One space for a wheelchair is available in the rear of the theater, and four others are located in the front.
 Two additional spaces are available with advance notice.
 Please see the uniformed Planetarium operator if you require additional assistance.
-Script copies are available for digital shows with advance request.
-At least 7 days notice is requested for script copies.

 The Demonstration Stage is a live presentation experience.
 The stage area is wheelchair accessible by a ramp located on the right side of the stage.
 If you require additional assistance, please contact the uniformed presenter.